d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 (parameters, loss function, model, and optimizer), we are ready to [**implement the main training loop.**]
-It is crucial that you understand this code well you will employ similar training loops for every other deep learning model covered in this book.
+It is crucial that you understand this code well since you will employ similar training loops for every other deep learning model covered in this book.
 In each *epoch*, we iterate through